relistan/shorten-truffle/README.md

 functions, including the Sinatra-like Spark web framework (and Jetty webserver) and the Datastax Cassandra driver and query tooling.

+Basic throughput testing locally shows that this service can handle about 8,000-10,000 requests per second.

 Running It
 ----------